khanks0217/coe332-homework/homework05/README.md

 **Running iss_TRACKER.py**

-	On one terminal window, start the Flask app.
+	On one terminal window, build and run the docker.

-		flask --app iss_TRACKER --debug run --port 5000
+		docker build -t khanks/iss_tracker:1.1 .

+		docker run -it --rm -p 5000:5000 khanks/iss_tracker:1.1

 	In a different terminal window, run the different routes by following the respective commands.